crshmk/utils/README.md

 ### removeStateBy

-remove objects from a collection in state by matching a key / value
+remove objects from a collection in state by matching key / value

 ```javascript
 const fetchedGuitars = [